MillenaryMan/CAMPS-Server/Install Server With SteamCMD.md

 app_update 2948910
 ```

-That's it, CAMPS server has been isntalled.
+That's it, CAMPS server has been installed.